foopod/blog-2.0/_notes/mastering-coaching.md

 ### 1.3.5.
 Tools for building positive relationships

-*Best Possible Selft* - Imagine and write about the best possible imaginary relationships that you can have are and what steps you might need to realise them.
+*Best Possible Self* - Imagine and write about the best possible imaginary relationships that you can have are and what steps you might need to realise them.

 *Gratitude Letter* - Write a letter to someone about something awesome that they did, describe your feelings of gratitude.
 Maybe even share it with them.